 Jen and Sylvia Soska, identical horror filmmaking duo from Canada, blasted their way onto the big screen with their debut feature Dead Hooker in a Trunk (2009).
 The Soska Sisters (or Twisted Twins as they’re often known) took their love of Grindhouse films and Robert Rodriguez’s low budget action flicks like El Mariachi (1992), and mixed it with a grimy punk rock DIY aesthetic to make Dead Hooker in a Trunk (2009), a film they made for only $2,500 (Canadian).The Soska Sisters took cues from Rodriguez and made up for lack of funding with an overdose of passion.
-The Soska Sisters love to encourage their legion of fans to “follow your stupid fucking dreams.”
+The Soska Sisters are known for motivating their many fans with the phrase, “follow your silly dreams.”

 The twins briefly attended film school, but in the end their true “school” was the process of making their debut feature.
 It’s this message of going after what you want and a consistent focus on marginalized people (sex workers, the art of body modification) that carried on into their body horror female empowerment thriller American Mary (2012).